jonluca/blog/_posts/2019-09-07-dsc-products.md

 By going directly to `https://www.dollarshaveclub.com/manage/add/now/BN-DR-SB6SRM-20` I was able to add the bundle to my cart.
 It was a bittersweet moment, because I had just paid $16 for shaving butter and razor burn spray, but I was pretty satisfied with my research.

 Definitely the most effort for $4 I've ever made.

+## Update - 9/29/19

+Today I received a large box in the mail from Dollar Shave Club.
+I was a bit perplexed as the things I had ordered had arrived last week.
+It was also much larger than anything I had ordered.

+{% include image.html footnote="Package I received in the mail from DSC" file="dsc-boxclosed" alt="DSC box" %}

+I opened it up and saw that it was filled with DSC swag!
+{% include image.html footnote="Package I received in the mail from DSC" file="dsc-box" alt="DSC box" %}

+At the top there was a wonderful, hand written letter signed by the team that said "Hackerman".

+{% include image.html footnote="Hackerman letter" file="dsc-letter" alt="DSC letter" %}

+What a wonderful surprise!
+It turns out that they read this blog post (Hi DSC!) and enjoyed it!

+{% include image.html footnote="Letter by the DSC devs" file="dsc-letteropen" alt="dsc open letter" %}

+There were some great quotes like "DIE EMBER DIE *react ftw*", "Thanks for making me [a] celebrity", by Nik, and "LOL by Russian DSC devs".

+{% include image.html footnote="DSC swag" file="dsc-swag" alt="DSC swag" %}

+What a great company and culture - thanks for the swag, you've earned yourself a loyal customer!